HeavyMedl/heavymedl.github.io/src/content/posts/education-history.md

 ---
-title: A brief history of my formal education
+title: A brief history of my education
 pubDate: '2025-11-12'
 ---